aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 The html generator also generates a `book` html file which includes all the chapters compiled to single html file.

-We can then view the html chapter files or the `book` html file mapped to our local `./html` directory, by using a web browser to open the files.
+We can then view the html chapter files or the `book` html file from our local `./html` directory, by using a web browser to open the files.

+## Serving generated html files

 In addition to building the html files we can build and also serve the `book` html file to our local web browser by running the following command instead: